Massive Internet mishap sparks Great Firewall scrutiny in China

 They said the incident may have been the result of an engineering mistake made while making changes to the "Great Firewall" system the Communist Party uses to block websites it deems undesirable - such as the DIT site.

-The state-run China Internet Network Information Centre (CNNIC) said "the attack" on the country's Internet is under investigation, the official CCTV broadcaster wrote on its microblog on Wednesday.
+The state-run China Internet Network Information Center (CNNIC) said "the attack" on the country's Internet is under investigation, the official CCTV broadcaster wrote on its microblog on Wednesday.

 MYSTERY OVER HOW IT HAPPENED